cschreib/lxgui/README.md

     </Frame>
 ```

 We've named our FontString "$parentText": "$parent" gets replaced by it's parent name, so in the end it is called "FPSCounterText".
-Intuitively, the "font" attribute specifies which font file to use for rendering (can be a .ttf or .otf file), "fontHeight" the size of the font, "justifyH" and "justifyV" gives the horizontal and vertical justification, and "outline" creates a black border around the letters, so that it is readable regardless of the background content.
+Intuitively, the "font" attribute specifies which font file to use for rendering (can be a .ttf or .otf file), "fontHeight" the size of the font, "justifyH" and "justifyV" gives the horizontal and vertical alignment, and "outline" creates a black border around the letters, so that it is readable regardless of the background content.
 We anchor it at the bottom right corner of its parent frame, with a small offset, and give it a green color.

 Now that the GUI structure is in place, we still need to display the number of frame per second.
 To do so, we will define two "scripts" for the "FPSCounter" Frame: